arielcarrera/build-features-plugin/README.md

 # build-features-plugin
-Gradle plugin for manage dependencies as a platform
+Gradle plugin for managing dependencies as a platform